fireactjs/core/README.md

 ### Deploy

-Run `firebase deploy` to deploy your app to Firebase.
+Run `firebase init` to initialize your project with Firebase and then run `firebase deploy` to deploy your app to Firebase.
 If you see a blank screen in your production URL, make sure you set the `build` as the folder in your Firebase settings.